-2011 2010

-\$ \$

-OTHER NOTES

-AUDITOR'S REMUNERATION

-ADDITOR'S REMORERATION

-Audit services:

-KPMG Australia - audit and review of financial reports 195,651 192,667

-Overseas KPMG firms - audit of financial reports - 15,077

-Overseas other firms - audit of financial reports 57,489 56,437

-Other services:

-KPMG Australia - taxation services 62,100 87,111

-KPMG Australia - other services 35,290 2,430

-Overseas KPMG firms - taxation services 186,627 135,683

-Overseas other firms - taxation & other services 36,753 31,781

-573,910 521,186

-olidated

-2017 \$000 2016 \$000

-COMMITMENTS

-I. Capital expenditure commitments

-Aggregate amount of contracts for capital expenditure on property,

-plant and equipment and intangibles:

-Within one year 2,050 1,353

-One year or later and no later than five years -

-2,050 1,353

-II.
-Non-cancellable operating lease expense and other commitments

-Future operating lease commitments not provided for in the financial

-statements which are payable:

-Within one year 4,994 3,149

-One year or later and no later than five years 15,066 12,850

-Later than five years 26,514 22,252

-46,574 38,251

-The group leases property under non-cancellable operating leases expiring group with a right of renewal, at which time all terms are renegotiated.
-Lease

-adjustment for the consumer price index. e paymonto normally complied a ba

-III.
-Finance lease and hire purchase payment commitments

-Within one year - 13

-One year or later and no later than five years - -

-Later than five years -

-- 13

-Finance lease and hire purchase liabilities provided for in the

-financial statements:

-Current - 13

-Non-current

-40
+Consoli dated 2017 2016 \$ \$ 26.
+Auditor's remuneration Audit services: KPMG Australia - audit and review of financial reports 195,651 192,667 Overseas KPMG firms - audit of financial reports 15,077 Overseas other firms - audit of financial reports 57,489 56,437 Other services: KPMG Australia - taxation services 62,100 87,111 KPMG Australia - other services 35,290 2,430 Overseas KPMG firms - taxation services 186,627 135,683 Overseas other firms - taxation & other services 36,753 31,781 573,910 521,186 2017 2016 \$000 \$000 27.
+Commitments 27.
+Commitments I. Capital expenditure commitments Aggregate amount of contracts for capital expenditure on property, Aggregate amount of contracts for capital expenditure on property, plant and equipment and intangibles: 2,050 1,353 I. Capital expenditure commitments Aggregate amount of contracts for capital expenditure on property, plant and equipment and intangibles: Within one year 2,050 1,353 I. Capital expenditure commitments Aggregate amount of contracts for capital expenditure on property, plant and equipment and intangibles: Within one year 2,050 - 2,050 I. Capital expenditure commitments Aggregate amount of contracts for capital expenditure on property, plant and equipment and intangibles: Within one year One year or later and no later than five years 1,353 - 1,353 I. Capital expenditure commitments Aggregate amount of contracts for capital expenditure on property, plant and equipment and intangibles: Within one year One year or later and no later than five years II.
+Non-cancellable operating lease expense and other commitments Future operating lease commitments not provided for in the financial Aggregate amount of contracts for capital expenditure on property, plant and equipment and intangibles: Within one year One year or later and no later than five years II.
+Non-cancellable operating lease expense and other commitments Future operating lease commitments not provided for in the financial statements which are payable: I. Capital expenditure commitments Aggregate amount of contracts for capital expenditure on property, plant and equipment and intangibles: Within one year One year or later and no later than five years II.
+Non-cancellable operating lease expense and other commitments Future operating lease commitments not provided for in the financial statements which are payable: Within one year One year or later and no later than five years 2,050 1,353 I. Capital expenditure commitments Aggregate amount of contracts for capital expenditure on property, plant and equipment and intangibles: Within one year One year or later and no later than five years II.
+Non-cancellable operating lease expense and other commitments Future operating lease commitments not provided for in the financial statements which are payable: Within one year 2,050 4,994 1,353